TANGO (Argentine Tango)

 What does the tango dance symbolize?

-Tango dance symbolizes the connection between two persons.
-We could try to be more specific and say that this connection is a physical connection, but we already know that Tango is a lot more than a simple body-connection.
-This connection requires that these two persons find (through the Tango embrace) a successful medium to dance.
+This dance symbolizes the connection between two persons.
+We could try to be more specific and say that this connection is a physical connection, but we already know that this dance is a lot more than a simple body-connection.
+This connection requires that these two persons find (through its embrace) a successful medium to dance.
 In a way, Tango dancing is a very intimate moment.

 Many people tend to give a special meaning to dancing Tango and also to what it symbolizes.